Muzosh/PQ-crypto-test-app/README.md

-# KRY_project
+# PQ-crypto-test-app
-School project orientated around post-quantum cryptography
+School project orientated around post-quantum cryptography.

+# Features (using various PQ algorithms from pqcrypto library)
+- key generation
+- PK encryption + decryption
+- digital signing + verification
+- performance statistics and algorithm comparison
+- generated keypairs can be stored and re-used from file encrypted with AES-GCM using a master password

+# Usage
+- run `StartApplication.py` with python interpreter

 # HOW TO BUILD PQCRYPTO DIRECTLY
 1) unpack ".tar.gz" file into the repozitory folder (default name of folder: "pqcrypto-0.1.3")